voladelta/ogent-rs/PROMPT_TOOLSET.md

 ---

-## Edit Cycle: Read → Plan → Batch Apply
+## Edit Cycle: Inspect → Read → Plan → Batch Apply

 For targeted code edits:
+1. Inspect the worktree/index state for files you may touch.
-1. Read the smallest useful region with `read_hash_anchors`.
+2. Read the smallest useful region with `read_hash_anchors`.
-2. Build one non-overlapping `ops` batch using exact `"line:hash"` anchors.
+3. Build one non-overlapping `ops` batch using exact `"line:hash"` anchors.
-3. Apply once with `apply_anchor_edits`, then verify the resulting file or diff.
+4. Apply once with `apply_anchor_edits`, then verify the resulting file or diff.

 Example (`end_at` is inclusive for range replacements/deletions):
 ```lua